-Palinda Group Holdings Limited (formerly known as "Food Idea Holdings Limited") (the "Company") was incorporated in the Cayman Islands as an exempted company with limited liability on 10 February 2011 under the Companies Law (2010 Revision) of the Cayman Islands.
+Palinda Group Holdings Limited (the "Company") was incorporated in the Cayman Islands as an exempted company with limited liability on 10 February 2011 under the Companies Law (2010 Revision) of the Cayman Islands.
 The shares of the Company have been listed on GEM of The Stock Exchange of Hong Kong Limited (the "Stock Exchange") since 8 July 2011.
 The address of its registered office is Cricket Square, Hutchins Drive, P.O.
 Box 2681, Grand Cayman, KY1-1111, Cayman Islands.
 The address of its principal place of business is Unit 306-A201, 3/F, Harbour Centre, Tower 1, 1 Hok Cheung Street, Hunghom, Kowloon, Hong Kong.

 The Company's principal activity is investment holding.
-The principal activities of its subsidiaries (together with the Company referred to as the "Group") are trading of wine products and grapes, production, sales and distribution of food products, investment in securities, provision of money lending business and operation of a chain of catering restaurants.
+The principal activities of its subsidiaries (together with the Company referred to as the "Group") are trading of wine products and grapes, production, sales and distribution of food products, investment in securities and provision of money lending business.